roura356a/csk/intl.en-US/User Guide/Serverless Kubernetes cluster/Service discovery based on Alibaba Cloud DNS Private Zone.md

 ## Prerequisites {#section_cd5_h5q_b2b .section}

 1. You have activated Alibaba Cloud DNS Private Zone in the Alibaba Cloud DNS console.
-2. You have successfully created a Serverless Kubernetes cluster, see [Create a Serverless Kubernetes cluster](intl.en-US/User Guide/Serverless Kubernetes cluster/Cluster management/Create a Serverless Kubernetes cluster.md#).
+2. You have successfully created a Serverless Kubernetes cluster, see [Create a Serverless Kubernetes cluster](reseller.en-US/User Guide/Serverless Kubernetes cluster/Cluster management/Create a Serverless Kubernetes cluster.md#).
-3. You have successfully connected to the Kubernetes cluster, see [Connect to a Kubernetes cluster by using kubectl](intl.en-US/User Guide/Kubernetes cluster/Clusters/Connect to a Kubernetes cluster by using kubectl.md#).
+3. You have connected to a Serverless Kubernetes cluster, see [Connect to a Kubernetes cluster by using kubectl](reseller.en-US/User Guide/Serverless Kubernetes cluster/Cluster management/Connect to a Kubernetes cluster by using kubectl.md#).

 ## Procedure {#section_u15_qsq_b2b .section}